SmogDr/edar_coursebook/docs/06-rprog3.md

 </tbody>
 </table>
 ### Regular Expressions
-Before going much farther, we should spend some time discussing ***regular expressions*** or *regex* for short.
+Before going much farther, we should spend some time discussing ***regular expressions*** or **regex** for short.
 When we pass a `pattern` argument to a function like `str_detect()`, the function treats that argument like a "regex".
+Up until this point, I have only passed simple character strings as `pattern` arguments (i.e., `pattern = "Josh"`).
+In reality, we can create much more advanced search criteria using **regex** syntax within our search patterns.

 <div class="rmdnote">
-<p>A regular expression is a sequence of characters that define a search pattern to be implemented on a string.</p>
+<p>A <strong>regular expression</strong> is a sequence of characters that define a search pattern to be implemented on a string.</p>
 </div>

-Regex sequences allow for pattern searching with logical and conditional relations, for example, the following "text search patterns" can be coded as regex:
+Regex sequences allow for pattern searching with logical and conditional relations, for example, the following text search patterns can be coded as regex:

   * "any letter followed by the numbers 3, 4, or 5" ...  [:alpha:][345]
 * "strings beginning with the letters 'ID' and followed by four numbers" ... ^ID[:digit:]{4}

 In the R programming language, regular expressions follow the POSIX 1003.2 standard (regex can have different syntax based on the underlying standard).

-**Regex** sequences have seemingly no end of sophistication and complexity; you could spend dozens of hours learning to use them and hundreds more learning to master them.
-We will only introduce basic concepts here.
-More in-depth study of regex syntax and usage can be found on [H. Wickham's R course](http://r4ds.had.co.nz/strings.html), on the `stringr` [cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf) developed by RStudio, and
+Regex are created by including search syntax (i.e., symbols that communicate search parameters) within your quoted string.
+For example, square brackets around a string `[]` indicate a search for *any* of the characters within the brackets (conversely, to match *all* the characters you simply include them in quotes).
+To search for any digit or whitespace, you would add a `\d` or a `\s` to the regex, respectively.

+One challenging aspect of string searching in R, however, is that certain "special characters" like the quote `"` and the backslash `\` symbol must be explicitly identified within string in order to be interpreted by R correctly.
+To identify these *special characters* in a string, you need to ***"escape"*** that character using a second backslash `\`.
+In other words, whenever a regex requires the use of a `\`, you have to identify it within a string as `\\`.
+Or, if you want to search for a quote symbol, you would type in `\"`.
+The table below shows some basic regex syntax and how they would be implemented in an R string.

 <table>
+<caption>(\#tab:regex-1)Basic Regex Search Syntax and Example Implementation in R</caption>
  <thead>
   <tr>
    <th style="text-align:center;"> Regex syntax </th>
-   <th style="text-align:center;"> String match </th>
+   <th style="text-align:center;"> String to be matched </th>
    <th style="text-align:center;"> Example in R </th>
   </tr>
  </thead>